Brender-Studio/brender-snippets/README.md

 ## License

-Brender Snippets is distributed under the MIT license.
+Brender Snippets is distributed under the GPL license.
 See the [LICENSE](/LICENSE) file for more details.

 ---